markmoxon/c64-elite-flicker-free/README.md

   * Disabling any copy protection from the original disk

 The commentary in these files is best read alongside the code changes, which are described in detail in the article on [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).

+### Patching the Commodore Plus/4 version

+The Commodore Plus/4 version of Elite is an unofficial release of the game that was converted from the Commodore 64 version by Pigmy.
+You can find lots of information about the game on [Commodore Plus/4 World](http://plus4world.powweb.com/software/Elite_Plus4).

+The patching process follows a similar set of steps to the Commodore 64 version, but it operates on a game binary that's already been extracted from Pigmy's original version (thank you to @Kekule1025 for doing this, and for packing the final game up after I'd done my patching).
+The game runs at a different address to the Commodore 64 version, so the [`elite-flicker-free-plus4.asm`](src/elite-flicker-free-plus4.asm) and `elite-modify-plus4.py`](src/elite-modify-plus4.py) files modify the code in different places to the Commodore 64 version.
+Most (though not all) routines run at addresses that are $0900 higher in memory than their Commodore 64 counterparts, so that's why you can see `+ $0900` throughout these files.

+Also, because the Pigmy version comes with a demo loading screen that takes up a fair amount of extra memory, we can't just tack the flicker-free routines onto the end of the game binary, as we do in the Commodore 64 version.
+Instead we can put them in the spite area, and specifically over the top of the two Trumble sprites, which are not used in the Plus/4 version (the Plus/4 does contain Trumbles, but because the machine does not support hardware sprites, they do not appear on-screen, and the sprite definitions are unused).

+The build process for the Plus/4 creates a file called `elite_+4_modified.prg` in the `work` folder that contains the modified game (you can load this into an emulator, and run it with a `SYS 20736`' command, as the game code starts at $5100).
+The downloadable version is wrapped in Pigmy's original demo and packing code, which is a process that is out of the scope of this site (I don't know how @Kekule1025 did it!).

+Apart from these differences, the patching process is the same as for the Commodore 64 version.

 ## Building the patch